matracy/startup/README.md

 # TODO
 * Poll results page does not stop making GET requests to /api/poll
 * Poll results page does not show poll winner
-* Account home does not display list of polls participated in